Uizard Screenshot: Convert screenshots to editable mockups with AI

 🖊️

-How to convert screenshots to mockups with Uizard's screenshot editor in 4 easy steps
+How to convert screenshots to mockups with Uizard's screenshot converter in 4 easy steps

 Are you tired of sitting in front of a blank screen?
 Do you want to make difficult app and website design a thing of the past?
 Are you looking to iterate, adapt, or duplicate one of your current designs?
-Here is how to convert screenshots to mockups in 4 easy steps with Uizard:
+Here is how to convert screenshots into editable designs in 4 easy steps with Uizard:

 1. Sign up to Uizard for free